-The 64-year-old says the club hierarchy had no concerns with the Uruguayan's past controversies during their failed attempts to bring him to the Emirates Stadium in the summer
+The 64-year-old insists his side had no issues with the Uruguayan's past misdemeanors during their attempts to bring him to the Emirates Stadium in the summer

-Arsenal made two formal bids for the Uruguayan in the close-season as they attempted to lure the forward to the Emirates Stadium despite serving a 10-game ban for biting Chelsea defender Branislav Ivanovic.
+Arsenal made two formal bids for the Uruguayan in the close-season as they attempted to lure the forward to the Emirates Stadium, despite the fact he was banned for 10 matches for biting Chelsea defender Branislav Ivanovic.

 |13/10||Arsenal are 13/10 with Bet365 to beat Liverpool on Saturday|

 "The player has been punished for what he did,” the Arsenal boss told reporters.

 "We have high moral grounds and, of course, we take information about the moral level of the players and when there is any restriction about it, we do not buy the players.

 "If some clubs were interested in buying him, it's because he played well before as well."

 Wenger will come up against Suarez for the first time since bidding for him on Saturday as second-placed Liverpool visit the league leaders at the Emirates.

 But the Frenchman did not reveal whether Arsenal will lodge any more bids for the 26-year-old in the future.